bondy-io/bondy/doc/guides/architecture/architecture_rationale.md

   explicit, cheap, retryable ABORT — before authentication, before RIB writes, before any real cost.
 Admitted sessions are protected at the expense of unadmitted ones.
-- **The data plane does not silently drop.** Routing ingress runs through a regulated pool with an inline fallback, so pool saturation slows the caller instead of losing the message.
+- **The data plane backpressures rather than queues, and never drops without saying so.** Client-submitted messages are routed synchronously in the connection process that received them, so a loaded router slows that connection instead of accumulating unbounded work; the regulated pool, with its inline fallback, carries only the meta-API calls.
+The one place the data plane does discard is relay *ingress*, where a message whose flow worker is at its share of the pool's capacity is shed — WAMP eventing is at-most-once, so this is a legitimate response to saturation rather than a failure, and every shed is counted.
 - **Background work yields to foreground work.** Anti-entropy runs under a node-wide concurrency cap and a node-wide page-memory budget (independent of shard count), backs off on converged shards, and can